w3c/market-data-odrl-profile/minutes/CG-minutes-22-07-13.md

 **Laura**
 I'd certainly be happy to bring a licensing practitioner point of view to a panel.

 On a side note, Patricia has taken over our exchange data and exchange relationship management piece.
-So if we were focussing on moving exchange data around, she might also be keen to join.
+So if we were focusing on moving exchange data around, she might also be keen to join.

 **Ben WS**
 Right, moving on from with WIFC.
 I wanted to briefly talk about two things that we've recently covered in the pattern book:
 1. controls and systems
 2. white labeling

+## TOPIC: Controls & Systems

 **Ben WS**
 So to controls and systems.